The 7 Best Things to do in Niagara-on-the-Lake

 Niagara Falls is just over an hour from Toronto so makes for a great day trip.
 If you don’t hire a car we’d recommend booking on a tour as the public transport option is quite complicated and drops you a fair walk from the Falls.
 Tours also include a lot of other bits in the surrounding area and provide really informative commentary.
 Niagara-on-the-Lake is a small town on the shores of Lake Ontario, at the mouth of the Niagara River.
 It’s known for multiple wineries, as well as the 19th-century Fort George, which was built by the British to defend against American attacks.
 While the Shaw Festival sees tourists attend a series of theatre productions in the summer months.
 The streets of the 19th-century old town are lined with flowers and trees that are particularly picturesque in Autumn and Spring.

-When to go: Late April – early May & September-October for pleasant weather and to avoid the crowds.
+• When: Late April to early May & September to October for pleasant weather and to avoid the crowds.

 The best things to do in Niagara-on-the-Lake